xxiled-plastic-cat/the-kitchen/the-kitchen-overview.md

 Not specificlaly NFT related, but a general lottery protocol using network tokens

 ### trifle
-Bundling NFTs into a secondary NFT for selling/buying thorugh marketplaces.
+Bundling NFTs into a secondary NFT for selling/buying through marketplaces.
 Contract holds original NFTs, trifle NFT is used as key to redeem original NFTs.